pink-mampa/plant-protection/README.md

 # plant-protection
-A  system build in Tinkercad that detects if the soil of my plant is dry, whether it is exposed to too much sunlight or my dog gets too close.
+A Tinkercad-based system that detects when my plant’s soil is dry, when it is exposed to too much sunlight, or when my dog gets too close and tries to mess with it.